The following are steps for pre-screening your donor.

-AFTER WORKUP: (Start birth control pills per instructions of egg donor coordinator).
+Post-Workup (Start birth control pills per instructions of egg donor coordinator)

 A consultation (at the FCI office or phone consult) with your Egg Donor Nurse Coordinator, will be arranged to determine your IVF egg donation cycle time line, assign treatment/ medication start dates, and your first IVF appointment.
 The Egg Donor Nurse Coordinator manages the process.

 The cycle can be started/ medication dates assigned only after the following have been completed: